hamzaali00/AB_Testing/README.md

 #### Added to Cart vs Purchases Made
 ![Added to Cart vs Purchases](images/cart_purchases.png)
 - Test campaign had a higher conversion rate of items added to cart to purchases made

+## Conclusion

+- Control Campaign
+    - More sales overall
+    - Conversion rate is higher from content viewed to items added to cart

+- Test Campaign
+    - Greater conversion rate from items added to cart and purchases made

+The Control campaign should be utilized to market multiple products to a large audience.
+The Test campaign should be utilized to market a specific item to a targeted audience.